aitatanit/PyMSI/README.md

 `mass = py.readMSI.readAnalyzet2m('/home/Documents/data/ABX/2009.t2m')`

-`intensity = py.PlotSpectra('/home/Documents/data/ABX/2009.img',mass,id = '21',show='N') `
+`intensity = py.PlotSpectra(path = '/home/Documents/data/ABX/2009.img',mass= mass,id = '21',showspectra='Y') `

-                                  id = interested spectra number, show = 'Y' will save spectra plot in given folder
+From step 1 to 3 we are loading required packages. py.readMSI.readAnalyzet2m command used to read mass data py.PlotSpectra command used to plotspectra and save intensity value into variable called intensity.
+Inputs required here are: path = path of image file, mass = variable contains m/z data, id = interested spectra number, showspectra = 'Y' will plot spectra on screen

+*step 2

-* Suppose from above spectra plot we are interested in creating ion-intensity image for m/z [289, 290], to be noted it   will take value just before 290 i.e. in m/z 290 will be not included, to make include mention one higher m/z value
+Suppose from above spectra plot we are interested in creating ion-intensity image for m/z [289, 290] we will do as commands given below.

 `spec = readAnalyze('/home/Documents/data/ABX/',massrange =[280,290]) `   extracting data in the form of list